-The nine examples listed above have 7 positions that amount to no more than hired help, that includes the Chief Executive position.
+The 9 examples listed above have 7 positions that amount to no more than hired help, that includes the Chief Executive position.
 Only the Dentist and Lawyer positions might be either self-employed or hired help.

-All nine examples cited by Morsch and the Bureau of Labor Statistics have more stress than anyone needs and are labor intensive.
+All nine examples cited by the Bureau of Labor Statistics have more stress than anyone needs and are labor intensive.
 Even the Dentist and Lawyer positions, which might be self-employed, require them to report to work or not get paid.
-If a Mac truck runs over either them, their income stops in a heartbeat.
+If a Mac truck runs over them, their income stops in a heartbeat.

 Has anyone ever heard of income-producing investments when these job opportunities come up?
 Income producing assets allow you to take possession of your own time while your investment throws off the income to fund your lifestyle without working a job.